Tyondai Braxton: Career

 In 2013, Alarm Will Sound premiered Braxton’s piece for chamber orchestra and electronics, Fly by Wire, commissioned by and performed at Carnegie Hall.
-Central Market was performed by the Los Angeles Philharmonic at Disney Hall and the world premiere of HIVE the multimedia composition for 2 modular synthesizers players and 3 percussionists on 5 large wooden pods, premiered at the Solomon R. Guggenheim Museum in NYC and commissioned by Works & Process at The Guggenheim.
+Central Market was performed by the Los Angeles Philharmonic at Disney Hall, and the world premiere of HIVE (a multimedia composition for two modular synthesizers players and three percussionists on five large wooden pods) appeared at the Solomon R. Guggenheim Museum, commissioned by Works & Process at the Guggenheim.
 HIVE was then premiered in Europe in Kraków, Poland at the Sacrum Profanum festival.

 In early 2014, Braxton collaborated with the electronic music pioneers Mouse on Mars, performing a new version of In C by the American composer Terry Riley as a part of the Stargaze festival in Berlin, Germany at the Volksbühne.
 HIVE premiered in Australia at MONA FOMA in Hobart, Tasmania and at The Sydney Opera House in Sydney Australia, as a part of Sydney Festival.

 In the summer of 2014, Drum Corps International's Bluecoats Drum and Bugle Corps included Braxton's compositions Uffe's Woodshop and Platinum Rows in their second place musical program, TILT.

 In 2015, Braxton released HIVE1, his first solo album in six years and his first on Nonesuch Records.
 Written and recorded throughout 2013 and 2014, the recording comprises eight pieces that were originally conceived for a performance work called HIVE that debuted at New York’s Guggenheim Museum in 2013.
 Oranged Out E.P, comprising music from the HIVE1 recordings, followed in 2016.

 In 2018 Braxton premiered Telekinesis a piece for electric guitars, orchestra, choir and electronics at Queen Elizabeth Hall at South Bank in London with the BBC Concert Orchestra and BBC Singers.
 It was performed in 2019 in Helsinki, Finland at the Helsinki Music Center with the Finnish Radio Symphony Orchestra.

-In 2022, Braxton would release Multiplay, a three-song EP, followed by Telekinesis the studio recording of his piece for electric guitars, orchestra, choir and electronics on Nonesuch.
-As of fall 2022, Braxton joined the faculty of the music department at Princeton University.
+In 2022, Braxton released Telekinesis, the studio recording of his piece for electric guitars, orchestra, choir and electronics on Nonesuch.
+In fall 2022, Braxton joined the faculty of the music department at Princeton University.

-Personal Life

-His father is composer and saxophonist Anthony Braxton.